-Man, what to say about Fish Night, the subject of this review.
-During my initial watch, it catapulted to my top 3 favorite episodes of LDR (the others were Good Hunting and Zima Blue), and was one I would regularly rewatch.
-Looking online though was a different story; it was fairly divisive, with people either loving it or hating it in equal measure.
+Man, what to say about Fish Night.
+During my initial watch, it catapulted to my top 3 favorite episodes of Love, Death & Robots (the others were Good Hunting and Zima Blue) and was one I would regularly rewatch.
+Looking online though was a different story.
+I saw it was fairly divisive.
+People either loved it or hated it in equal measure.
 The second of the main “experience” episodes I referred to in my review for Helping Hand, I’ll outline why I was entranced by this episode along with why people weren’t.

-As I said earlier, when I first watched this episode it quickly became a favorite.
-The animation, provided by Platige Image Studio, was easily the most beautiful animation I had seen by that point (I know I keep saying that, but this one is definitely at the top, if not the top 3 for pure animation).
-The present day elements of the episode are rotoscoped, reminiscent of the rotoscoped movies like Waking Life and A Scanner Darkly (both by Richard Linklater).
-This to me, both tied us to reality while hinting at the dream like events that happen later, kinda like in Waking Life.
-What really made the animation shine though were, unsurprisingly, the prehistoric ghosts.
-Their animation wasn’t rotoscoped, but likely based on cel shading from what I can tell (I’m not an expert by any means on the minutiae of animation, so bear with me).
-This gave the ghosts a much more ethereal, otherworldly feel.
-If I had to describe it, it was as if an alternate universe, for a quick moment in time, became entangled in the rotoscoped universe of the salesmen; in other words, the animation of the ghosts perfectly captured that feeling of otherworldly beauty.
-Also, the ghosts just looked plain beautiful.
-Like, I would have been as enraptured as the two men if I were there in the desert with them.
-In fact, in conjunction with the music, the moment the men stepped out of the car and truly see what’s going on around them was easily the most uplifting moment of the entirety of LDR.
+As I said earlier when I first watched this episode it quickly became a favorite.
+The animation, provided by Platige Image Studio, was easily the most beautiful animation I had seen by that point.
+I know I keep saying that, but this one is definitely at the top, if not the top 3 for pure animation.
+The present-day elements of the episode are rotoscoped, reminiscent of the rotoscoped movies like Waking Life and A Scanner Darkly (both by Richard Linklater).
+This to me, both tied us to reality while hinting at the dream-like events that happen later, kinda like in Waking Life.